The L2 strong maximum principle on arbitrary countable networks: Abstract

 \section{Abstract}

-We study the strong maximum principle for the heat equation associated with the Dirichlet form on an infinite network.
-We prove that the strong maximum principle is equivalent to the underlying graph being connected after deletion of the nodes with infinite degree.
-Using this result, we prove that the multiplicity of the eigenvalue 0 of a generalization of the Laplace matrix equals the number of connected components of the graph with respect to the heat flow.
+We study the strong maximum principle for the heat equation associated with the Dirichlet form on countable networks.
+We start by analysing the boundedness properties of the incidence operators on a countable network.
+Subsequently, we prove that the strong maximum principle is equivalent to the underlying graph being connected after deletion of the nodes with infinite degree.
+Using this result, we prove that the number of connected components of the graph with respect to the heat flow equals the number of maximal invariant ideals of the adjacency matrix.